 3.16.
-Corrective maintenance consists of repair and/or replacement activities to restore the capabilities of failed SSCs to perform their intended function(s).
+Corrective maintenance consists of repair and/or replacement activities to restore the capabilities of failed SSCs to perform their intended function(s).functions.
 The preventive maintenance programme will reduce the need for corrective maintenance and might result in extended availability of SSCs and cost reductions.
 However, the need for corrective maintenance cannot be totally eliminated.
 In accordance with para.
-7.9 (j) of SSR-3 [1], adequate resources, such as human resources, spare parts and funds, are required to be allocated for corrective maintenance.
+7.9-(j) of SSR-3 [1], adequate resources, such as human resources, spare parts and funds, are required to be allocated for corrective maintenance.

+5-The reactor management comprises members of the operating organization to whom the responsibility and the authority for directing the operation of the research reactor have been assigned.

-3.17.
-If a maintenance activity necessitates a change in an SSC or to the original design, procedures for implementation of a modification should be followed.
-Further recommendations are provided in SSG-24 (Rev. 1) [10].
+- 3.17.
+If a maintenance activity necessitates a change into an SSC or to the original design, procedures for the implementation of a modification should be followed.
+Further recommendations are provided in SSG-24 (Rev. 1) [10]. - 3.18.

-3.18.
 The operating organization should make adequate provision for dealing with urgent corrective maintenance.
-For prompt action, an on-call system of qualified individuals or maintenance organizations may be necessary.

-"Properly qualified personnel, who shall verify that the activities have been accomplished as specified in the appropriate procedure and shall verify compliance with the operational limits and conditions, shall assess the results of maintenance, periodic testing and inspection."

-3.20.
-Following maintenance or repair activities, any potentially affected SSCs should be inspected and, where necessary, recalibrated and tested for approval for operation by the maintenance supervisor.
+For prompt action, an on-call system of qualified individuals or maintenance organizations may be necessary. - 3.19.
+Paragraph 7.75 of SSR-3 [1] states: - "Properly qualified personnel, who shall verify that the activities have been accomplished as specified in the appropriate procedure and shall verify compliance with the operational limits and conditions, shall assess the results of maintenance, periodic testing and inspection." - 3.20.
+Following maintenance or repair activities, any potentially affected SSCs should be inspected and, where necessary, recalibrated and tested for approval for operation by the maintenance supervisor. - 3.21.

-3.21.
 The use of risk informed maintenance strategies should be considered, in order to provide a reasonable balance between corrective maintenance and preventive maintenance, and to facilitate proactive maintenance rather than exclusively corrective maintenance.
-The reasons for corrective maintenance should be evaluated and, if appropriate, the preventive maintenance programme should be revised accordingly.
+The reasons for corrective maintenance should be evaluated, and, if appropriate, the preventive maintenance programme should be revised accordingly.